seung-lab/euclidean-distance-transform-3d/README.md

 ### Motivation

 The connectomics field commonly generates very large densely labeled volumes of neural tissue.
-Some algorithms, such as the TEASAR skeletonization algorithm [1] require the computation of a 3D Euclidean Distance Transform.
+Some algorithms, such as the TEASAR skeletonization algorithm [1] require the computation of a 3D Euclidean Distance Transform (EDT).
 We found that the commodity implementation of the distance transform as implemented in [scipy](https://github.com/scipy/scipy/blob/f3dd9cba8af8d3614c88561712c967a9c67c2b50/scipy/ndimage/src/ni_morphology.c) (implementing the Voronoi based method of Maurer et al. [2]) was too slow for our needs.

 The relatively speedy scipy implementation took about 20 seconds to compute the transform of a 512x512x512 binary image.
 Unfortunately, there are typically more than 300 distinct labels within a volume, requiring the serial application of the EDT.
 While cropping to the ROI does help, many ROIs are diagonally oriented and span the volume, requiring a full EDT.
 I found that in our numpy/scipy based implementation of TEASAR, EDT was taking approximately a quarter of the time on its own.
 The amount of time the algorithm was taking per a block was estimated to be multiple hours per a core.